 Hoya fertilization can take place year round.
 However, many growers feel the plant should not be fed at all in winter, while others do a half dose of liquid fertilizer in the cold season.
-Feeding the plant in winter may cause an excess buildup of salt in the soil, so if you do feed then, make sure you leach soil occasionally.
+Feeding the plant in winter may cause an excess buildup of salt in the soil, so

 A liquid based plant food is most typically recommended for fertilizing a wax plant.
 It is easy to apply and gets right to the roots where the plant can uptake nutrients.
 Once per month add the food to the irrigation water and apply to the soil around the roots.
 Time release granules are an excellent choice for Hoya plant feeding.
 They will slowly add nutrients to soil so you don’t have to remember to fertilize for months.

 The nutrient ratio listed on the plant food should have a higher nitrogen content since Hoyas are primarily foliage plants.
 Any food with a 2:1:2 or 3:1:2 is sufficient to keep the plant in good health.

 For wax plants that are flowering, however, switch to a 5:10:3 with a high phosphorus number to encourage blooming.
 Use a high phosphate fertilizer for 2 months prior to the plant’s normal blooming time.
 That will fuel the plant to produce more profuse and larger blooms.

 Once flowering starts, go back to the high nitrogen food.
 Plants that are in low light areas will typically need half the food as those in full, indirect light.